Slowest population growth in Singapore since independence: Census 2020

 The census – Singapore’s largest national statistical exercise – is conducted once a decade to collect demographic, social and economic data, among others.
 It surveyed 150,000 households last year.

+READ: English gaining ground as the language most used at home: Census 2020

-“It tells us where we were, where we're at now, and identifies some of the things that we need to address going forward,” said Indranee Rajah, Minister in the Prime Minister’s Office, which oversees the DOS.
+“It tells us where we were, where we're at now, and identifies some of the things that we need to address going forward,” said Indranee Rajah, Minister in the Prime Minister’s Office, who oversees the National Population and Talent Division.

 Though some of the data will be affected as the survey was done amid the COVID-19 pandemic, she said the census captures “broad trends over the decade … notwithstanding the blips over the last one and a half years”.